We did Elimination Communication with our kids. Also known as ‘EC’.

 While there were a lot of disbelievers with Bob, even more eyebrows were raised about our desire to EC with baby #2.
 People just seemed to think we wouldn’t have the time and we wouldn’t be as successful as we were with Bob.
 Not the case.

 By 5 months old it had been long enough that I didn’t remember the last poo diaper I washed.
-Some days I caught every single pee, other days I miss a few.
-But for her age, we were in a totally different place than we were with Bob’s pees as the vast majority of pees go right into the toilet.
-I would have her out her in cloth trainers already but we don’t have any small enough.
+Some days I caught every single pee, other days I missed a few.
+But for her age, we were in a totally different place than we were with Bob’s pees as the vast majority of pees went right into the toilet.
 I use timing, cues and intuition and it works.